ajmavrick/Get_and_Clean_Data_Assignment/CodeBook.md

 features.txt
 activity_labels.txt

-2) The features txt was used to rename the variables in:
+2) The features.txt was used to rename the variables in:

 X_train
 X_test